tonytw1/squirrel-detector/README.md

 ### To the Cloud

 Starting a Google Cloud instance with an Ubuntu 20.04 base image and an attached GPU, we can apply all of the setup steps we worked out in the `retrain/Dockerfile`

+Confirming we have a working GPU:

 ![CGoogle Cloud GPU](google-cloud-gpu.png)

+We can create a Google Cloud machine image of the setup instance for a faster restart next time.

+Uploading the check points from our inhouse training we can resume where we left off.

 Google Cloud
 Tesla K80

-We can create a machine image of the setup instance for a faster restart next time.